App Store Optimization Guide 2019 – ASO for iOS

 With Creative Sets Testing, an app marketer can choose to group varying graphic assets to present in the impression stage.
 However, as with everything, there are limitations.
 Apple limits the graphic assets an app can choose from for Creative Sets Testing to the graphic assets that are currently live in the store.

 If you are considering testing 1-of-2 preview videos, they both must be live in the store for you to run Creative Sets Testing on which preforms better in the impression stage.
-For more information on Apple Search Ads and how to best run creative sets, you can contact us.
+For more information on Apple Search Ads and how to best run creative sets, you can contact our ASO team.

 In the Product Page view, a Preview Video will appear in the beginning of the screenshot gallery.
 If users have not already seen the app’s video, they will have second chance to do so at the Product Page view stage.
 For this phase of the funnel, there is no option for A/B testing with creative sets like in the Impression phase.